MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 .. image:: images/stress_strain_hysteresis.png

 In this second example, we will use the stress_strain_diagram to visualise the effects of residual stresses for a material subjected to non-zero mean stress.
 The material parameters (K and n) are already known so we do not need to obtain them from any data.
 We specify the max_stress is 378 MPa and the min_stress is -321 MPa.
 We will do this for two scenarios; initial tensile load, and initial compressive load.
-Upon inspection of the results we see for the tension first plot, the min_stress in the material is actually -328.893 MPa which exceeds the min_stress we specified in out test.
-When we do compression first, the max_stress is 385.893 MPa which exceeds the max_stress we specified in out test.
+Upon inspection of the results we see for the initial tensile load, the min_stress in the material is actually -328.893 MPa which exceeds the min_stress we specified in our test.
+When we have an initial compressive load, the max_stress is 385.893 MPa which exceeds the max_stress we specified in our test.
 These results are not an error and are caused by the residual stresses in the material that were formed during the first loading cycle.
-In the tension first case, when the material was pulled apart in tension, the material pulls back but due to plastic deformation, these internal forces in the material are not entirely removed, such that when the first compressive load peaks, the material's internal stresses add to the external compressive forces.
+In the case of an initial tensile load, when the material was pulled apart in tension by an external force, the material pulls back but due to plastic deformation, these internal forces in the material are not entirely removed, such that when the first compressive load peaks, the material's internal stresses add to the external compressive forces.
 This phenomenon is important in load sequence effects for variable amplitude fatigue.

 .. code:: python